V-Yashasvi/Ecommerce-Follow-Along/README.md

 - Added a cancel order button in my-orders page
 - Created an endpoint that will receive the order-id
 - Got the order using user id and marked the status cancelled and saved

+### Milestone 29 Update:
+- Added two options for payment(cod and online payment) in confirmation page
+- Redirect to payment page when clicked on online and orders page when clicked on cod

+### Milestone 30 Update:
+- Implement online payment using paypal

+### Milestone 31 Update:
+- Use redux for global state management

+### Milestone 32 Update:
+- Use Dispatch method to store the mail inside global state for login page

+### Milestone 33 Update:
+- Create jwt token
+- Store the token in a cookie

+### Milestone 34 Update:
+- Extract the token from cookie
+- Validate the jwt token recieved from cookie